Alopex6414/Cerasus/README.md

     * #### *`DirectGraphics11` class is a `DX11` version of the `DirectGraphics` class.
 It is mainly used to boot and initialize DX11 rendering.
 Compared with the `DX9` initialization process, the difference is relatively large.*
      * #### *`DirectGraphics3D` class is mainly about the rendering of 3D graphics.
 It needs to fill the vertex buffer and index buffer of 3D graphics, and matrix transform the graphics (stretch, rotate, pan, etc.), rendering settings (light, material, texture, alpha blend), the final output is rendered to the device.*
      * #### *`DirectGraphics2D` class is mainly about the rendering of 2D graphics, which needs to fill the vertex buffer and index buffer of 2D graphics.
 Relative to 3D rendering, it is easy to do complex matrix transformations due to their unique vertex format.
 After setting the rendering mode, you can finally render the output to the device.*
+     * #### *`DirectInput` class is primarily used for interactive input devices such as keyboards, mice, and joysticks.
+Provides the ability to interact with the driver layer, including initialization, detection, feedback, and processing.*
     &nbsp;
   * ### CerasusClass
     &nbsp;